biswajit-github-2022/RKMVERI_4TH/README.md

 - Introduction to Soft Computing (2 credits)

 ### Audited Courses
-- Application of Computer Vision using Deep Learning
+- Applications of Computer Vision and Deep Learning
-- GPU architecture
+- GPU Architectures and Programming